Breda Four: Fischer and Aus der Fünten

 In 1948, Juliana ascended to the throne as the new queen.
 She held conscientious objections to the death penalty and refused to deny some clemency requests.
 Minister of Justice Teun Struycken (KVP) reached a compromise with Juliana.
 The death penalty would be carried out only if both the initial trial and the cassation resulted in a death sentence.
 Consequently, the sentences of Aus der Fünten and Fischer were commuted to life imprisonment in January 1951, while Julius Herdtmann was executed in exchange.

-The commutation sparked indignation, particularly among the Dutch resistance and Jewish organisations.
+The commutation sparked indignation, particularly among the former Dutch resistance and Jewish organisations.
 On 22 May 1951, communist parliamentarian Benno Stokvis interpellated Struycken's successor, Hendrik Mulderije (CHU), regarding the clemency policy.
 Stokvis, along with the Anti-Revolutionary Party (ARP) and the CHU, criticised the policy.
 A significant majority, led by KVP and Labour Party (PvdA), opposed a motion tabled by Stokvis to publish the clemency guidelines.
 However, a majority supported a motion tabled by Leen Donker (PvdA), expressing concern about the potential conversion of life sentences into temporary ones.